A futuristic-looking 11MW solar tower was completed near Seville, Spain, as part of a 300MW solar power project.

 Located in the Andalusian countryside in the municipality of Sanlucar la Mayor, the 40-storey concrete tower collects sunlight reflected by a field of 624 huge mirrors.
 The light is so intense that it lights up dust and water vapour in the air.
-The project has been widely described as looking like something out of a sci-fi movie.
+The project was widely described as looking like something out of a sci-fi movie.

-11MW Solar power plant
+11MW solar power plant

 Heat is also stored as steam to allow generation at half load for an hour or longer after dark.
-This is a relatively short storage time, partially because the tower uses water rather than molten salt for heat storage.
-The water is held in thermally clad tanks and reaches temperatures of 250°C – 255°C (instead of around 600°C for systems, using salt).
+It is a relatively short storage time, partially because the tower uses water rather than molten salt for heat storage.
+The water is held in thermally clad tanks and reaches temperatures of 250°C – 255°C (instead of approximately 600°C for systems, using salt).

-PS20 has twice the PS10 output (20MW), with 1,255 two-axis sun tracking heliostats driving 120m² mirrors.
+PS20 has twice the PS10 output (20MW) with 1,255 two-axis sun-tracking heliostats, driving 120m² mirrors.
 These mirrors concentrate solar radiation onto the receiver on top of a 165m tower.
 The tower follows the same technology as that of PS10 for electricity generation.

-Abengoa has five business units: Solar, bioenergy, environmental services, information technologies, and industrial engineering and construction.
+Abengoa has five business units – solar, bioenergy, environmental services, information technologies, and industrial engineering and construction.